curiosinauts/platformctl/README.md

 # platformctl
-A command line tool for managing CuriosityWorks online coding platform.
+A command line tool for managing online coding platform.
+The online coding platform is based around `vscode in a browser` aka code server from coder.com

-VSCode in a browser aka code-server runs in a docker container.
+the online coding platfrom currently provides the following to each user
+- individual PostgreSQL schema per user
+- online git repo through `gitea`
+- python 3
+- golang 1.16
+- `terminal access in a browser`

+# privacy law compliancy
+There are about 4 major privacy laws that govern which information is stored.
+I decided to be fully compliant by storing no PII.
+User's information is hashed and anonymized.
+Users will get funny aliases like `hungry-owl-5231` Just imagine calling your user by such alias on a conference call.

+# user provisioning
 Users are added to the platform using the following command.
 ```
-platformctl add user foo@example.com
+platformctl add user user1@example.com
 ```

-This command will add the user to a database.
-This will also add the new user to Gitea, kick off Jenkins job for building docker image, call kubectl to deploy the docker image and so on.

-The final product is VSCode running in a browser behind a reverse proxy with TLS support.

-Good folks at coder.com graciously open sourced code-server.
-CuriosityWorks online coding platform would not exist without code-server and the work of coder.com devs.

-# Why CLI?
+# why CLI?
-Building a full blown UI to manage and build code server is expensive in terms of development time. platformctl is packaged and deployed in CuriosityWorks slack channel as a bot command.
-This fits my development time budget.

-# Future
-I am hoping other developers will pick up my tools that I have built and replicate the online coding platform for teaching children how to code.

-I am comfortable in systems integration and automation.
-I understand not every developers like or get to work on building systems or let alone build an entire platform.
+The coding platform management could have been built as an web application.
+Perhaps one day I can get there.
+My vision is to teach young children how to code.
+I might have a sign up sheet at community centers, barbershops, etc. I just want to pull up my phone and tell my chatops bot to execute `platformctl` command to set up the new user right and then.

+# Seeking help from developer community
+Small success would be me teaching handful of children how to code in my community.
+Bigger success would be having the online teaching platform replicated by other developers all over the world.
+One problem with that is some amount of familiarity with linux operating system, virtualization and automation is required.

 I will be documenting how this platform was put together.
 Pretty much everything is automated.
-However, this is much to do in terms of cleaning up the hard coded configs and documentation.

-# VSCode provisioning
-Chatops is used to provision new user and new user's VSCode instance.
+# User provision flow
 ![](/assets/vscode_provisioning.png)

 # Homelab network topology
 ![](/assets/curiosityworks_network_topology.svg)

+# Hardware requirement
+I am running the following workstation
+- AMD Ryzen5 2600
+- 64 gigs of ram
+- 512 gigs SSD

+PFSense and VLAN switch are optional.